TheBayoumi/Sprints_RTOS_MC01/README.md

 ## Implemention an EDF scheduler using FreeRTOS

-1. In the ""prvIdleTask"" function
+1. In the ""prvIdleTask"" function:

       -Modify the idle task to keep it always the farest deadline